 SHA-3-256: d7007c1cd52f8168f22fa25ef011a5b3644bcb437efa46de34761d3340187609 SHA-3-512: de6b4c8f7d4fd608987c123122bcc63081372d09b4bc14955bfc828335dec1246b5c6633c5b1c87d2ad2b777d713d7777819263e7ad675a3743bf2a35bc699d0

 SHA-3 is unlikely to be broken any time soon.
-In fact, hundreds of skilled cryptanalysts have failed to break SHA-3.
+Hundreds of skilled cryptanalysts have failed to break SHA-3.

 What do we mean by secure in hashing algorithms?
 Hashing functions have many safety characteristics, including collision resistance, which is provided by algorithms that make it extremely hard for an attacker to find two completely different messages that hash to the same hash value.

 There are few incentives to upgrade to SHA-3, since SHA-2 is still secure, and because speed is also a concern, SHA-3 isn't faster than SHA-2.